All Products

 image.png

-• Windows source server: C:\smc.
+• Windows source server: C:\smc

-• Linux source server: /smc.
+• Linux source server: /smc

-Import the migration source using the SMC client
+Import with the SMC client

 Important